In this blog, we will discuss the latest chatbot trends to keep an eye on.

 Insurance companies also represent some of the earliest adopters of AI-based chatbot services.
 Insurance companies are employing location-based technology to initiate the claims process automatically, they use chatbots, along with visual tools like live chat, to educate customers about submission, inspections, and documentation claims adjustments, as well as updating them on claims status.

 “80% of business to customer communication is going to be done through bot messengers within the next three to five years. “ – Mikael Yang

-While this may sound harsh to some people – we need to start learning how to communicate more effectively, especially with our customers.
+We need to start learning how to communicate more effectively, especially with our customers.
 At times, it feels like people aren’t really listening when customers are trying to tell them something really important.

-One of the main selling points Facebook used to promote their own Chatbot is that it uses Natural Language Processing technology, which helps it to better understand users’ inquiries.
-But if you’re one of the people who’ve actually tried interacting with their Chatbot, you know that this is far from reality.
+In an effort to get one step ahead of the rest, some companies have started working on Natural Language Processing.
+One of the main selling points Facebook uses to promote their own chatbot is this capability, helping to better understand users’ inquiries.
+But if you’ve tried interacting with their chatbot, you know that this is far from perfect.

 “Chatbots Will Be Indistinguishable From Humans by 2029” - Ray Kurzweil

 According to Statista, “Facebook recorded more than 2 billion monthly active users in the first quarter of 2018”, whilst “Whatsapp acquired 1.3 billion monthly active users”.
 Messaging apps are very much on the up, surpassing social networks.

 As messaging app usage increases, it becomes easier for brands to create long-lasting relationships via meaningful conversations with targeted audiences.
 Chatbots are entering the messaging mainstream to have one-to-one conversions and provide great customer service.